BradSegal/segal.co.za/content/event/synthetic-medical-data-gans-for-overcoming-healthcare-data-challenges/index.md

 ---
 title: "Synthetic Medical Data: GANs for overcoming healthcare data challenges"
 abstract: A discussion of the applications of generative adversarial networks for data augmentation for machine learning in healthcare.
+Presented to an open community of researchers working at the intersection of machine learning and healthcare in Africa.
-location: SisonkeBiotik
+location: SisonkeBiotik Community
 date: 2021-09-02T16:00:42.740Z
 date_end: 2021-09-02T17:00:00.000Z
 all_day: false